borwahs/nikeplusgem/readme.markdown

 This gem provides access to the [Nike+ Developer Resources](http://developer.nike.com) data through their REST API.

+## Documentation

+Good method documentation is available at [rubydoc.info](http://www.rubydoc.info/github/borwahs/nikeplusgem/frames).

+The API methods are exposed in the Client class:

+* Aggregate Sports Data
+* List Activities
+* Activities By Experience Type
+* Activity Details

+At the moment, the only way to connect is to get a specific Access Token for an account from [Nike+ Developer API Portal](https://developer.nike.com).

+##Usage

+Require the gem:

+    require 'nikeplusgem'

+Setup a new Client object with an Access Token and Application ID:

+    client = NikePlusGem::Client.new("access_token", "app_id")

 # Disclaimer

 This is MIT licensed with no added caveats.
 See LICENSE file for more details.